 The key brain changes linked to Parkinson’s disease and Parkinson’s disease dementia are abnormal microscopic deposits composed chiefly of alpha-synuclein, a protein found widely in the brain with a normal function not yet known.
 The deposits are called “Lewy bodies” after Frederick H. Lewy, M.D., the neurologist who discovered them while working in Dr. Alois Alzheimer’s laboratory during the early 1900s.

 Lewy bodies are also found in several other brain disorders, including Lewy body dementia (LBD).
 Evidence suggests that Lewy body dementia, Parkinson’s disease and Parkinson’s disease dementia may be linked to the same underlying abnormalities in the brain processing of alpha-synuclein.
 Another complicating factor is that many people with both Lewy body dementia and Parkinson’s disease dementia also have plaques and tangles — hallmark brain changes linked to Alzheimer's disease.
 Sign up for our e-news to receive updates about Alzheimer’s and dementia care and research.

 Learn more: Lewy body dementia, Mixed Dementia

-Parkinson’s disease is a fairly common neurological disorder in older adults, estimated to affect nearly 2 percent of those over age 65.
+Parkinson’s disease is a fairly common neurological disorder in older adults, estimated to affect nearly 2% of those over age 65.
 The Parkinson's Foundation estimates that one million Americans have Parkinson’s disease.
-Recent studies following people with Parkinson’s over the entire course of their illness estimate that 50 to 80 percent of those with the disease may experience dementia.
+Recent studies following people with Parkinson’s over the entire course of their illness estimate that 50% to 80% of those with the disease may experience dementia.

 Causes and risk factors